gmaxstores/Dental-Customer-Relationship-manager/README.md

 To use the software, simply login with any of the staff profiles above explore all the functionalities.

-{Provide a description of the software that you wrote and how it integrates with a Cloud Database.
-Describe how to use your program.}

 I developed this software to help dental clinics manage patients effectively and improve patient communication and appointmnets.